Part three in our series on Branding during M&A

 Your design agency will have handed over a comprehensive set of brand guidelines.
-The clue in in the name – they are there to guide you in implementing your brand consistently.
+The clue is in the name – they are there to guide you in implementing your brand consistently.
 But with the best will in the world, they cannot cover every scenario and detail.

-Equipped with these insights, it’s now time expand on the guidelines and flesh out the rules and solutions in detail.
+Equipped with these insights, it’s now time to expand on the guidelines and flesh out the rules and solutions in detail.
 Take signage as an example.

 This is where it really pays to work with specialists who know the product field, but who also how to deliver solutions that will maintain your design integrity.